 Jiggling is Not Shaking!

-It’s important to take a moment to describe the difference between the quick but small jiggling motions described above and a dangerous “shake” that leads to shaken baby syndrome.
+It’s important to take a moment to describe the difference between rocking and shaking a baby: the quick but small jiggling motions described above are very different from a dangerous “shake” that leads to shaken baby syndrome.
 Shaken baby syndrome occurs when the baby’s head is unsupported and is forcefully and repeatedly shaken creating a whiplash effect.
 This is an aggressive shaking where the head forcefully snaps back and forth and can cause brain damage and death.
 It is VERY DIFFERENT than the jiggling described above.

 Jiggling is when the baby’s head is supported and in line with the body while moving quickly about 1-2 inches at a time.
 Jiggling has no whipping action where the head is dramatically flailing about or moving from side to side.
 Jiggling when done properly is 100% safe—just like jogging to catch the bus while carrying baby in his car seat!
 Shaken baby syndrome is dangerous and is considered child abuse!